oliverox/the-receipt-book/README.md

-# The Receipt Book
+# Digital Receipt Pro

 A flexible, generic receipt management system designed to support various types of receipts including donations, sales, and services - perfect for non-profit organizations, religious institutions, retail businesses, and service providers.

 ## Overview

-The Receipt Book is a full-stack web application built to streamline the receipt management process.
+Digital Receipt Pro is a full-stack web application built to streamline the receipt management process.
 It helps organizations maintain accurate records, organize recipient information, and generate professional receipts for different purposes including:

 - **Donation receipts** for religious organizations and non-profits
 - **Sales receipts** for retail businesses